3rd-Eden/versions/README.md

   <dd>
     <p>
       In order to enable a truely distributed cache cloud you can opt in to use a Redis back-end for syncing purposes.
-Note this requires the `redis` to be installed as submodule of main project using versions.
+Note this requires `redis` to be installed as submodule of the main project that is using versions.
 This object accepts the following properties:
     </p>

     <ul>